Topology-Preserving Polygon Augmentation for Segmentation in Structured Visual Domains: Method

 \subsection{Topological Consistency}

-Because ring topology is defined by cyclic successor relations in the vertex sequence, maintaining adjacency among surviving indices preserves the structural transitions between $\mathcal{B}_{out}$ and $\mathcal{B}_{in}$.
-The resulting polygon $\hat{P}$ therefore forms a single closed cyclic chain that remains consistent with the original ring encoding.
+In the proposed representation, ring topology is encoded through successor relations in the vertex sequence.
+The bridge and closure edges define how the outer and inner boundary segments are connected within a single cyclic chain.
+Preserving adjacency among the surviving indices therefore maintains the structural transitions between $\mathcal{B}_{out}$ and $\mathcal{B}_{in}$.
+As a result, the repaired polygon $\hat{P}$ forms a single closed chain that remains consistent with the original ring-type annotation.